 A positive patient financial experience depends on technology as much as it depends upon your staff knowledge and compassion.

 Technologies for patient pay are designed to streamline processes and help identify places where your revenue cycle team can help create a dynamic, positive patient financial experience.
-Having a strong outbound calling strategy, propensity-to-pay and segmentation tools, patient-friendly statements, payment IVR, patient settlement tools and online payment portals speed along patient transactions.
+Having a strong outbound calling strategy, propensity-to-pay and segmentation tools, patient-friendly statements, payment IVR, patient settlement tools and online payment portals speed along with patient transactions.
 When utilized to their full potential, technologies will enhance the patient financial experience by way of convenience and ease of communication.

 THE BOTTOM LINE